 Peddie School and Blair Academy share New Jersey's oldest continuous prep-football competition, dating back to 1903.
-Each November, the two schools square off in five sports and play for the coveted Potter-Kelley Cup.
+Each November, the two schools square off in five sports (football, soccer, field hockey, tennis and cross country) and play for the coveted Potter-Kelley Cup.
 The Peddie-Blair rivalry epitomizes spirited competition, sportsmanship, and mutual respect.
 Coaches and athletes from both schools have developed ongoing friendships.

-Sure signs that Blair Week is here: Students wearing crazy dress-down attire, slogans and banners everywhere, blue and gold decorations, and lots more!
+Sure signs that Blair Week is here: Students wearing creative dress-down attire, posters and banners everywhere, blue and gold decorations, and lots more!
 The week-long fun culminates on Friday evening when dorm and team skits take center stage at Maurice P. Shuman Field before the spectacular bonfire and all-campus cookout.

 History on the gridiron